siraajkudtarkar/CS167/Labs/Lab6/CS167-Lab6.md

     * Depending on how you extract the second file, it could be named either `nasa_19950630.22-19950728.12.tsv` or `19950630.23-19950801.00.tsv`.
 In this lab, we will use these two names interchangeably.
   * For Windows users, install the [Ubuntu app](https://ubuntu.com/wsl) from Microsoft Store and set it up to use Windows Subsystem for Linux.
 Part of this lab cannot run natively on Windows.
     * Check [this link](../Lab5/WSL.md) for detailed instructions.
 * To add Scala language support to IntelliJ, you can install the [Scala plugin](https://plugins.jetbrains.com/plugin/1347-scala).
 Please check the [plugin management page](https://www.jetbrains.com/help/idea/managing-plugins.html) to see the details about installing and managing plugins in Intellij.
-Make sure you restart IntelliJ aftering installing the plugin.
+Make sure you restart IntelliJ after installing the plugin.

   <p align="center"><img src="images/idea-scala-plugin.png" style="width:912px;"/></p>

 * If you are not yet familiar with Scala, please check [this tutorial](https://docs.scala-lang.org/tutorials/scala-for-java-programmers.html) to help with the transition from Java to Scala.

 ---